-Lilly's peer group is comprised of companies that directly compete with Lilly, use a similar business model, and employ people with the unique skills required to operate an established biopharmaceutical company.
-Lilly's Compensation Committee selects a peer group whose median market cap and revenue are broadly similar to Lilly.
+Lilly's peer group is composed of companies that directly compete with Lilly, use a similar business model, and employ people with the unique skills required to operate an established biopharmaceutical company.
+The Compensation Committee selects a peer group whose median market cap and revenue are broadly similar to Lilly's.
 The Compensation Committee reviews the peer group at least every three years.
-Lilly's Compensation Committee established the following peer group in June 2015 for purposes of assessing competitive pay:
+The Compensation Committee established the following peer group in May 2018 for purposes of assessing competitive pay: